-The Russian icebreaker Vladimir Ignatyuk working in McMurdo Sound on 26 January 2012 (photo by Steve Royce/USAP photo library)
+The Russian icebreaker Vladimir Ignatyuk working in McMurdo Sound on 26 January 2012 (photo by Steve Royce/USAP photo library--link to original)

 The Russian icebreaker Vladimir Ignatyuk arrived at McM the last week in January (above).
-Here is a video of the icebreaker at work (posted by materialsperson Matt Longo from the I drive).
-And after that bit of work, the tanker Maersk Peary showed up on the 27th... (left, a 28 January photo also by Steve Royce from the Antarctic Photo Library).
-The tanker was able to use the ice pier, as nothing much heavier than hoses was involved--as you can see in the photo at right from Chris Demarest (Antarctic Photo Library).
-(Here is another of Sven's photos of the tanker which shows the icebreaker working in the background).
+And after it did its work, the tanker Maersk Peary showed up on the 27th... (left, a 28 January photo also by Steve Royce from the Antarctic Photo Library (link to original).
+The tanker was able to use the ice pier, as nothing much heavier than hoses was involved--as you can see in the photo at right from Chris Demarest in the Antarctic Photo Library (link to original).
+(Here is another of Sven Lidstrom's photos of the tanker which shows the icebreaker working in the background).
 The tanker offloaded about 6.3 million gallon of fuel, and undocked from the ice pier on 2 February.

 After the tanker left, the too-thin ice pier had to be moved out of the way to make way for the causeway that the Green Wave was bringing down.
 Before that could happen, it had to be blasted loose from the shore.
 This happened on 11 February (above, photo by Carlie Reum); there are two great videos of that event, one is by cook Jason Backlund who was blogging for his hometown paper, the Traverse City Record Eagle.
 Here's the video, and here is his blog post about the event.
 And here is another video from the peninsula side, this one posted by John Hills.